-SLF 129 Legal Risk Management for the Small Business
+SLF 129 Legal Risk Management for the Small Business 2 cr. hrs.

 This course examines the legal liabilities associated with small business ownership.
 The focus of the course is on minimizing risk through an understanding of the legal environment surrounding small business ownership.
 Upon completion, students will be able to identify and manage risk associated with small business ventures.